nishlumi/microstudio-library-gameui/doc/doc.md

 `GameUIManager` also has a method called `loadFromJSON`.

-This method generates UI from JSON data and returns a list of the UI elements.
-After that, you can handle the UI freely.
+This method generates the UI from JSON data and returns a list of those UIs.
+After that, you can handle the UIs freely.

-This can be used when you want to dynamically add parts of the UI.
+This can be used, for example, when you want to add UIs dynamically in parts.

 ```
 asset_manager.loadJSON("one_ui",function(data)